SECTION 460. CONDONATION OF DELAY IN CERTAIN CASES

 5. In addition, the scheme gives an opportunity to Inactive companies to get their companies declared as ‘dormant company* under section 455 of the Act (Chapter XXIX) by filing a simple application at reduced fees.
 The said provision enables Inactive companies to remain on the Register of Companies with minimal compliance requirements.

-6. The detail Is of the Scheme are as under: –
+6. The details of the Scheme are as under: –

 (i) The scheme shall come into force on the 15th August 2014 and shall remain in force up to 15th October, 2014.